Moving for Health applied to the health setting

 The promotion and enhancement of PL and HL require a multi-faceted and integrative approach that includes personal capacity building, digital health literacy (within health literacy), lifelong learning, and collective action, social cohesion.
 By implementing these strategies within the health settings and evaluating their effectiveness, it is possible to enhance individual and collective health and well-being, contributing to healthier and happier individuals and communities and society in general.

 We will delve into the key principles and strategies that underpin the MfH model, examining how they can be applied to enhance health outcomes.
-Understanding these elements will enable you to implement effective health promotion activities and create supportive environments that encourage active lifestyles and well-
+Understanding these elements will enable you to implement effective health promotion activities and create supportive environments that encourage active lifestyles and well-being.

-[Step 3] A case study of good practice in this setting
+A case study of good practice in this setting

 Presentation of the good practice: